Jharkhand: Four held for cybercrime with links to Pakistan | Law-Order

 - India

-The police arrested four youths in Jharkhand's Hazaribagh district, who were part of a cybercrime syndicate with links to Pakistan, an officer said on Sunday.
+Four persons, who were part of a cybercrime syndicate with links to Pakistan, have been arrested in Jharkhand's Hazaribagh district, an officer said.

 The quartet allegedly cheated a person in Punjab of Rs 1.63 lakh and a phone number used in the crime led the investigators to reach Hazaribagh.